 We love finding ways to link up different trails to make our hikes more interesting, especially when the trails are on the shorter side.
-Still, both the Cascades Trail and the trail near Tomkins Knob Overlook off the Blue Ridge Parkway are great on their own and perfect if you’re looking for a shorter walk.
-We’ve shared some thoughts about each trail below.
+The Cascades Trail and the trail near Tomkins Knob Overlook along the Blue Ridge Parkway in Purlear, NC, Wilkes County are each great on their own — and combine into one of the most rewarding short outings you can make on this stretch of the parkway.
+Along the way, you’ll pass a preserved 19th-century mountain homestead, walk a quiet section of the Mountains-to-Sea State Trail, and finish at a beautiful 35 to 40-foot waterfall.

-Here’s the story of how we hiked both trails and some of the highlights we found along the way.
+Here’s the story of how we hiked both trails, along with some of the highlights we found along the way.
+Before we begin, we’ve compiled some additional resources you might find useful for planning your visit.
 Come along for the hike, and happy adventuring!

 Table of Contents